Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Tre Eldar ©Lifejourney4two

-If you have time and the energy: climb the 4000 stone steps of Helgeland Stairs to the top of Øyfjellet.
+If you have time and energy, climb the 4000 stone steps of Helgeland Stairs to the top of Øyfjellet.
 This one climb is rated a moderate level of difficulty and is one of the longest stone stairs in the world.

 Altitude gain is 818m and estimated 1 to 3 hours duration for the one-way trek.